-- Refuse to list the applicant on the waiting list for tenant-based voucher assistance; - Deny any admission preference for which the applicant qualifies; - Change the applicant's place on the tenant based voucher waiting list based on preference, date, and time of application, or other factors affecting selection under the HC's selection policy; - Remove the applicant from the tenant-based voucher waiting list.
+- Refuse to list the applicant on the waiting list for tenant-based voucher assistance; - However, HC (or the owner in the case of owner-maintained waiting lists) is not required to open a closed waiting list to place the family on that waiting list. - Deny any admission preference for which the applicant qualifies; - Change the applicant's place on the tenant based voucher waiting list based on preference, date, and time of application, or other factors affecting selection under the HC's selection policy; - Remove the applicant from the tenant-based voucher waiting list.